 About April Reeder, Licensed Professional Counselor in Tulsa, OK

 Even though April has not been an Okie her entire life, she has claimed Oklahoma as her home.
 She has lived here since 2007.
-She fell in love with the people, and thus made the easy choice to stay here.
+She fell in love with the people and thus made the easy choice to stay here.
 Before moving here, she attended college in Mississippi and pursued a Psychology and Biblical Studies degree.
-Her accolades during her college years included having a four year paid scholarship to play college basketball, was a scholar athlete, won the Greek award her senior year of college, was made chaplain of her class, and of course earned her degree in Psychology and Biblical Studies.
+Her accolades during her college years included having a four-year paid scholarship to play college basketball, being a scholar-athlete, winning the Greek award her senior year of college, being made chaplain of her class, and of course earning her degree in Psychology and Biblical Studies.
 She then moved to Tulsa, OK in order to attend Oral Roberts University.
-At Oral Roberts University, she graduated with honors and got two masters degrees which were: Master of Divinity and Master of Counseling.
+At Oral Roberts University, she graduated with honors and got two master’s degrees which were: Master of Divinity and Master of Counseling.